-In November 2021, the city of Ithaca, NY became the first U.S. community to adopt a goal to decarbonize and electrify all buildings in the city by the end of the decade - a goal that was part of the city's own Green New Deal.
-It's part of an overall plan to make the city carbon neutral by 2030.
-Ithaca - which has a total annual budget of less than \$80 million - raised \$100 million from private investors attracted by the relatively risk-free investment with the potential for lots of cashflow.
-The lending program would provide low- or nointerest loans to residents.
+In November 2021, the city of Ithaca, New York became the first U.S. community to adopt a goal to decarbonize and electrify all buildings in the city by the end of the decade - a goal that was part of the city's own Green New Deal.
+It is part of an overall plan to make the city carbon neutral by 2030.
+Ithaca - which has a total annual budget of less than \$80 million - raised \$100 million from private investors attracted by a relatively risk-free investment with the potential for lots of cashflow.
+The lending program would provide low- or no-interest loans to resident.
 For most homeowners, the program would enable them swap out a gas furnace for an electric heat pump, or a gas stove for an electric one - changes that would otherwise require high upfront costs.
 The program will also train a new green workforce in Ithaca, with a goal of 1,000 new jobs by 2030.
-253

 Ithaca' has a ratio at 1 to 20 for taxpayer versus private investment funding.
 Ithaca wants to raise another \$250 million for further climate projects.
-Their next initiative is to enable residents to buy used electric vehicles at a low cost with private investors being responsible for owning the battery technology - the biggest part of an EV's cost - and leasing the battery to drivers.254
+Their next initiative is to enable residents to buy used electric vehicles at a low cost with private investors being responsible for owning the battery technology - the biggest part of an EV's cost - and leasing the battery to drivers.
+233

 The recent federal Inflation Reduction Act significantly lowers the cost to homeowners and building owners to electrify their buildings.
 The law will provide up to \$14,000 in rebates for electrical appliances.
-It can provide up to 50% of the costs of a full-home energy retrofit, or up to 80% of the costs for low- and moderate-income families.
-It provides a tax credit for new rooftop solar or battery storage of 30% and provides up to \$400,000 for owners of apartment buildings to upgrade their systems to help tenants."255
+It can provide up to 50 percent of the costs of a full-home energy retrofit, or up to 80 percent of the costs for low- and moderate-income families.
+It provides a tax credit for new solar on the roof or battery storage of 30 percent and provides up to \$400,000 for owners of apartment buildings to upgrade their systems to help their tenants."
+234